The Hashima XR Project

 Ethical engagement with silence, absence, and ambiguity

 Workshops in Tokyo and Nagasaki ensured the design process remained collaborative, reflexive, and rooted in cultural accountability.
+You can read more about this process in a short essay Why the Island is Silent.

 Continuing Legacy